fangj99/yii2-starter-kit-geoip/README.md

 ### https://github.com/lysenkobv/yii2-geoip

-## Added two more functions to get ip address's timezone and postal code in src/Result.php
+## Then you can manully add two more functions to get ip address's timezone and postal code in src/Result.php

 ```
     protected function getPostal($data) {